Yes, grapefruit can potentiate certain drugs. This means it can increase the effects of these drugs.

 The signs of an opioid overdose include:

 The first three symptoms on the above list — pinpoint pupils, unconsciousness, and severely depressed or repressed breathing — are often referred to as the opioid overdose triad.
-When a clinician observes these three symptoms together in someone, it is highly likely that they overdosed on opioids.
+When a clinician observes these three symptoms together in someone, they likely overdosed on opioids.

 Anyone who is suspected of overdosing on opioids should receive immediate medical attention.